GoodnessJames/simple_shell/README.md

 - Runs the following built_in commands: exit, env, setenv, and unsetenv.
 - Handles commands with arguments.
 - Handles the PATH global variable.
-- Handles The EOF (End Of File) condition.
+- Handles The EOF (End-of-File) condition.
 - Handles the Ctrl + C signal

 ### How to Use the Simple Shell: